 Discover how to look up warrant information in Washington, D.C., using this streamlined resource for guidance.

-Are Warrants Available for Washington D.C.
-Citizens To View?
+Are Washington D.C.
+Warrants Available for Citizens To View?

 According to the District of Columbia Freedom of Information Act, generally anyone has access to public records maintained by a government agency.1 Because warrants are created and maintained by law enforcement agencies and courts, they are public records.